Mark Gordon (producer): Early life and education

-Gordon was born to a Jewish family on October 10, 1956, in Newport News, Virginia.
+Gordon was born on October 10, 1956 in Newport News, Virginia.
+He is of Jewish descent.
 He is a graduate of New York University Film School.

 Career

 Gordon's first producing effort was the Off-Broadway production of The Buddy System at Circle in the Square downtown.

-In the television arena, Gordon currently serves as Executive Producer on The Rookie and Grey's Anatomy while his past projects include Ray Donovan, Criminal Minds, Designated Survivor, Private Practice, and Army Wives.
+In the television arena, Gordon is an executive producer on The Rookie and Grey's Anatomy while his past projects include Ray Donovan, Criminal Minds, Designated Survivor, Private Practice, and Army Wives.
 Gordon's work in television has garnered him a Golden Globe in addition to five Emmy nominations and two wins.
 In 2015 he was awarded the Norman Lear Award for Lifetime Achievement in Television by the Producers Guild of America.

 Gordon's films include Saving Private Ryan, Steve Jobs, Murder on the Orient Express, Death on the Nile, Molly's Game, 2012, The Day After Tomorrow, Speed, Source Code, The Messenger, and The Patriot.
 Gordon has also taken on the role of executive producer and financier for films such as Tomb Raider, Wonder Boys, The Painted Veil, A Simple Plan, Primary Colors, and Official Secrets.
 As a film producer, Gordon is an Academy Award Nominee, a Golden Globe winner, a two-time nominee, and one time BAFTA winner as well as a seven-time nominee and three-time PGA award winner.

-Gordon is the President Emeritus of the Producers Guild of America, having served as its President from 2010 through 2014.
+Gordon is the President Emeritus of the Producers Guild of America, having been its President from 2010 through 2014.

 The Mark Gordon Company

 In 2015, The Mark Gordon Company partnered with Entertainment One to create an independent television and film studio as eOne acquired 51% of the production company for $133 million.

-Gordon served as CEO of the company, which financed and produced content by Gordon and other producers.
+Gordon was CEO of the company, which financed and produced content by Gordon and other producers.
 In 2018, eOne paid Gordon an additional $240 million to fully own the Mark Gordon Company.
-Gordon was offered to serve as president and chief content officer of film, television and digital at eOne.
+Gordon was offered the job of president and chief content officer of film, television and digital at eOne.
 In July 2019, Gordon left his job as eOne president and chief content officer of film and television by shifting to a producer deal with eOne.